python-sdbus/python-sdbus/docs/general.rst

 Default bus
 ++++++++++++++++++++++++++

-Most object methods that take a bus as a parametre will use a default bus connection if a bus object is not explicitly passed.
+Most object methods that take a bus as a parameter will use a default bus connection if a bus object is not explicitly passed.